cozis/snb/config/README.md

-# Nerd-Config
+# Simple-Config

-A parser for a simple configuration file format written in C.
+A parser for a simple configuration file format.

 ## Example